mrhumayunawan/terraform-cloud-engineer-course/05-Terraform-Provider-Resource-Block-Basics/README.md

----
-title: Terraform Settings, Providers and Resource Blocks
+# Terraform Settings, Providers, and Resource Blocks

-description: Learn Key concepts of Terraform, including settings, providers, and resource blocks.
-It provides practical examples and step-by-step instructions to help you learn and apply these concepts.
+**Description:** Dive into the key concepts of Terraform, including settings, providers, and resource blocks.
+This guide offers practical examples and step-by-step instructions to help you understand and apply these foundational components effectively.
----

 ## Table of Contents
     Introduction
     Terraform Settings Block